technogise/dynamo-data-migrations/README.md

 Commands:
-  init                            initialize a new migration project create [options] [description]  create a new database migration with the provided description up [options]                    run all pending database migrations against a provided profile. down [options]                  undo the last applied database migration against a provided profile. status [options]                print the changelog of the database against a provided profile
+  init                            initialize a new migration project create [description]            create a new database migration with the provided description up [options]                    run all pending database migrations against a provided profile. down [options]                  undo the last applied database migration against a provided profile. status [options]                print the changelog of the database against a provided profile